-GBH is considered the more severe offence, as the actions that are covered by this particular term are ones that result in wounding, broken bones or other serious injury.
-This is reflected in the possible penalties, which state that GBH is punishable by sentences up to life in prison, while the maximum sentence for ABH is a 5 year custodial term.
+GBH is considered the more severe offence, as the actions that are covered by this particular term are ones that result in wounding, broken bones or other serious injuries.
+This is reflected in the possible penalties, which state that GBH is punishable by sentences up to life in prison, while the maximum sentence for ABH is a 5-year custodial term.

 What is the difference between GBH and ABH?

 The difference between GBH and ABH is as follows: the term ABH refers to an assault that results in minor injuries such as small cuts, bruises or scratches, while an act of GBH may render a person more seriously wounded, with deeper lacerations, broken bones, concussion or other injuries that will more profoundly affect the victim’s life.